 - Auto insurance companies like Just Insurance verify their customers’ mileage.

 - Road usage charge companies like Aventi charge vehicle owners a per-mile fee as a replacement for the gas tax.

 - Peer-to-peer car sharing businesses like Turo let vehicle owners share a digital car key with renters for instant, contactless rentals.

 - Electric vehicle charging companies like Recharge let electric vehicle owners monitor their car’s battery level and estimated charging time.

 - Energy and utility companies like Rolling Energy Resources allow electricity consumers to manage and charge their electric vehicles right from their phones.

 - Fleet management software companies like Azuga allow fleet managers to see the location, mileage, tire pressure, and fuel tank level of all vehicles in their fleet.

 - On-demand car wash companies like Spiffy let vehicle owners share a digital car key with service technicians for interior detailing.

 - In-car delivery companies allow vehicle owners to get groceries, packages, and even their dry cleaning delivered directly into their cars.

 This is how the Smartcar platform allows mobility applications to easily integrate with their customers’ cars.
-By offering a set of APIs, collecting vehicle owner consent, and communicating directly with each car’s embedded cellular modem, Smartcar makes it easy for developers to connect to their customers’ vehicles and to focus on what’s most important: building incredible mobility apps and services.
+By offering a set of standardized APIs and a friendly user consent flow, Smartcar makes it easy for developers to connect to their customers’ vehicles and to focus on what’s most important: building incredible mobility apps and services.